 Work undertaken in the United States of America in the mid-1990s and followed up in recent years by the organisation Kaiser Permanente and the Centres for Disease Control and Prevention show that an approach of the kind that I have mentioned is not only important but necessary.
 Where children suffer some an adverse experience, such as witnessing domestic abuse, there is an alarming and measurable increase in the risks of them suffering poor mental and physical health, in becoming obese, in using drugs, in falling victim to crime and in them committing crime.
+I intend to place the tackling of adverse childhood experiences at the heart of the Constabulary’s future direction.
 Joined up local services targeting those most at risk is the best (and perhaps only) way that we can maintain our quality of life and, at the same time, ensure that those most at risk are both targeted and supported.
 This is the future of neighbourhood policing, but such an approach will require continued political leadership and a public acceptance that high quality, innovative services will cost money and look different.

 There were 106 extra offences during the year and, in simple terms, these comprised extra drugs offences, extra non-domestic burglary offences (which were linked to the drug trade), more domestic assaults and considerably more public order offences.